Recommended Programs

 Communication

-- Skype - free or cheap telephone calls!
+- Skype – free or cheap telephone calls.
 You will need a mic and speakers.
-I recommend this Logitech headset.

-- Windows Live Messenger - instant message and talk to friends.
-Alternatively, use Trillian or Gaim.
+- Windows Live Messenger – instant message and talk to friends.
+Alternatively, use Pidgin, Trillian or Gaim.

 - Google Talk - instant message and talk to friends.